-Like a lot of people I have a bit of a coffee addiction and poor Matt doesn’t fare much better.
-Whether we’re traveling or at home, the first thing we do when we wake up is decide where we’re going to get coffee from and how quickly we can get there.
+Like a lot of people, I have a bit of a coffee addiction and poor Matt doesn’t fare much better.
+Whether we’re travelling or at home, the first thing we do when we wake up is decide where we’re going to get coffee from and how quickly we can get there.
 What is the quickest route to the cafe and how little effort do I have to put into my personal appearance before I show my face there?

 Being able to travel like we have, we’ve been able to try a lot of different coffee from around the world.
 It’s great to experience something you love in a different culture and see how they approach it.
 It gives you a new appreciation for your usual tastes and you’ll probably fall in love with the way the do it too!
 Today I wanted to share with you my five favourite coffee memories from my travels.
-Basically it’s my wrap up of the best coffees from around the world, based on the places I’ve travelled to and the coffees I’ve consumed.
-Thanks coffee, for all the fun memories you’ve given us over the years.
+Basically, it’s my wrap up of the best coffees from around the world, based on the places I’ve travelled to and the coffees I’ve consumed.
+Thanks, coffee, for all the fun memories you’ve given us over the years.

 When Matt and I went through Italy as part of a group tour, our tour leader told us she would be getting an espresso shot at the next service/gas station we stopped at.
 We laughed, thinking she had lost her damn mind for even thinking about drinking coffee from a service station along a crappy highway.
-Turns out she hadn’t lost her mind, because the coffee in Italy is ridiculously good, even the espresso shots you can get for 1 euro at the servo!
+Turns out she hadn’t lost her mind because the coffee in Italy is ridiculously good, even the espresso shots you can get for 1 euro at the servo!